opportunity-hack/deprecated-girard-training-stables/README.md

 - `delete:events`

 Make sure to enable RBAC in the settings for the API, and to toggle 'Add Permissions in the Access Token' on.
+The backend API needs to have access the Auth0 management API to manage user data.
+Be sure to give it that authorization in the Auth0 dashboard, and give it permissions to read, update, delete, and create users.

 ## 1. Create a .env file
 In ./server, create a .env file that will allow NodeJS to read environment variables, add these variables.